ahmadaghazadeh/Arad.Blazor.JavaScriptCalling/README.md

 # Arad.Blazor.JavaScriptCalling
-Call javascript function in Blazor using JavaScript Interop
+Call Javascript function in Blazor using JavaScript Interop

-This is a library to easily use JavaScript method in Blazor.
+This is a library to easily use the JavaScript methods in Blazor.

-For inject:
+### For inject:
 ``` c#

     builder.Services.AddJavaScriptCalling();